jiakai-li/exp-net-fundamentals-2025-Q2/journal/week1/vpc/journal.md

             - NetworkBootcampInternetGatewayAttachment
     ...
     ```

+## CIDR size
-- When creating subnet of `/25` size within the `10.200.123.0/24` cidr block, I realized there can only be two subnets created max, because we only use one bit to seperate the entire network range
+When creating subnet of `/25` size within the `10.200.123.0/24` cidr block, I realized there can only be two subnets created max, because we only use one bit to seperate the entire network range